Ralph-Cervantes/Olive/README.md

 Enter the command:
 - make start

-Allow the background worker several seconds on spinning up to populate the database on first run.
+Allow the background worker several seconds to populate the database on the first run.

 Available commands
 - make build (build the images)